What to have ready for the Fall semester

 Second, be sure to update your resume with the job description, duties, project details, technology or tools you learned and any training you received.
 Its best to at least get a draft of this information while it is still fresh in your mind.
 It also might be helpful to review how you organized the information on your resume at your exit interview with your manager.
 They might have insightful suggestions on how to describe your work and help you communicate the details to others.

 It's time to prep or purchase your suit or professional attire.
-Its likely that you will be invited to participate in virtual or in person networking events, career fairs, interviews or special events throughout the fall semester that require professional attire.
+Its likely that you will be invited to participate in virtual or in-person networking events, career fairs, interviews or special events throughout the fall semester that require professional attire.
 Prepare 1-2 complete looks which include shoes, socks, pants, skirt, dress shirt, blouse, tie, suit jacket, hosiery, belt, and/or accessories.
 While you have some flexibility in how you coordinate your look be sure it follows the professional guidelines here.
 Be sure to have your items dry cleaned, tailored and ready to wear.
-Especially considering the Fall Career Expo is hosted the third week of classes, on Sept 10!
+Especially considering the Fall Career Expo is typically hosted the third week of classes, in early to mid September (check the Handshake event tab more more info).

 Virtual Interview supplies

-If you expect to apply to jobs or internships in the 2020/21 academic year, it's likely you will be invited to interview digitally.
+If you expect to apply to jobs or internships, it's likely you will be invited to interview digitally for some or all of your interview rounds.
 Be sure you have access to either a laptop with a build in camera or a webcam that can connect to your computer.
 Depending on your workstation, you may also consider purchasing lights or items to create a professional backdrop.

 Work with a Career Coach before the start of the semester

 Need help with any of these steps or want to get a jump start with your job or internship search?
 We want to help!
 The Career Center is busy preparing for the fall semester and we can’t wait to engage with students again.
-Feel free to reach out before the semester, appointments are available via Handshake!
+Feel free to reach out before the semester, appointments are available via Handshake or join the career team during the semester in Career Lab, our drop-in career question hours from Monday - Friday, 11 am - 4 pm, MG Hall Ste.
+500. Virtual Career Lab may be offered during the summer, check out Handshake Events, and search Career Lab for details.